Poland, NATO say missile strike wasn't a Russian attack

 Associated Press

-PRZEWODOW, Poland (AP) — NATO member Poland and the head of the military alliance both said Wednesday that a missile strike in Polish farmland that killed two people did not appear to be intentional and was probably launched by air defenses in neighboring Ukraine.
+PRZEWODOW, Poland (AP) — NATO member Poland and the head of the military alliance both said Wednesday that a missile strike in Polish farmland that killed two people appeared to be unintentional and was probably launched by air defenses in neighboring Ukraine.
 Russia had been bombarding Ukraine at the time in an attack that savaged its power grid.

 “Ukraine’s defense was launching their missiles in various directions and it is highly probable that one of these missiles unfortunately fell on Polish territory,” said Polish President Andrzej Duda.
 “There is nothing, absolutely nothing, to suggest that it was an intentional attack on Poland.”

-The initial assessments of Tuesday’s deadly landing of the Soviet-era missile appeared to dial back the likelihood of the strike triggering another major escalation in the nearly 9-month-old Russian invasion of Ukraine.
-If Russia had deliberately targeted Poland, that could have risked drawing NATO into the conflict.
+The initial assessments of Tuesday’s deadly missile landing appeared to dial back the likelihood of the strike triggering another major escalation in the nearly 9-month-old Russian invasion of Ukraine.
+If Russia had targeted Poland, that could have risked drawing NATO into the conflict.

 Still, Stoltenberg and others laid overall but not specific blame on Russian President Vladimir Putin’s war.